rajnish734/SQL-_queries_Michigan_Medicine/README.md

 1. Measurements from wearable devices on Bone Marrow Transplant patients and their caregivers.
 2. Measurements from wearable devices on Student Wellness Group.

 All the queries were made on deidentified data.
+This is mainly a collection of SQL queries along with python and SQL.